Kylie Mcquarrie | December 10, 2018

-There’s no need to wait for an appointment with a technician to set up your new CenturyLink Internet service.
-With the self-install kit from CenturyLink, you can get your Internet service up and running all on your own.
-Here is everything you need to know to get connected and get online.
+You don’t have to wait for an appointment with a technician to set up your new CenturyLink Internet service.
+With a CenturyLink installation kit, you can get your internet service up and running all on your own.
+Keep reading to learn everything you need to know.

 Understanding Your Equipment

-First things first, make sure you have all the necessary equipment and understand its purpose.
+Before you dive in, make sure you have the right equipment and understand what each piece does.

-Your modem enables your computer to receive and transmit data over the Internet.
-Most CenturyLink modems also come with built-in routers, which provide more Internet security and allow you to have a wireless network.
-Your modem is usually a small, rectangular box with buttons and lights on the front.
-On the back, it has several ports where you can insert the cables that connect the modem to your computer and phone lines.
-The modem comes with an AC power adapter that will also plug into one of the modem’s ports.
+A modem lets your computer receive and transmit data over the internet.
+Most CenturyLink modems include built-in routers, which broadcast a wireless network throughout your home.
+Your modem is a small, rectangular box with buttons and lights on the front.
+The back has several ports for connecting Ethernet cables and phone lines.
+The modem also comes with an AC power adapter that will plug into one of the ports.

 Cables and Cords

 Your kit will come with a yellow Ethernet cable and a green telephone cord.
 These connect the modem to your computer and phone line.

-DSL filters split the signal between your data line — which provides your Internet service — and your phone line.
-These filters allow you to use the phone and the Internet simultaneously without disruption or interference.
-The filters are typically short, off-white cords.
+DSL filters split the signal between your data line—or the line that provides your internet service—and your phone line.
+These filters allow you to use the landline phone and the internet simultaneously without disruption or interference.
+DSL filters are typically short off-white cords.

 Setting Everything Up

 After you’ve checked your equipment, it’s time to power up your computer and get started.
-Follow the steps outlined below to connect to your CenturyLink Internet.
+Follow the steps below to connect to your CenturyLink Internet.

 Step 1: Install Your DSL Filters

-If you’re using both CenturyLink internet and home phone, connect a DSL filter to each phone jack in use to ensure you have the fastest connection speeds and to avoid interference between your devices.
-If you need more filters, you can contact CenturyLink to purchase them.
+If you’re using both CenturyLink internet and home phone, connect a DSL filter to each phone jack in use to get the fastest connection speeds and avoid conflicts between devices.
+If you need more filters, contact CenturyLink for purchase.